 These conferences can last all day and if you plan to be all that time then you will need to have something to eat and drink.
 So why not take your favorite snacks with you as well as a bottle of water?

-Or if you don’t fancy carrying around any extra baggage then why not check ahead whether catering is provided.
+Or if you don’t fancy carrying around any extra baggage then please check ahead whether catering is provided.

-The younger generation have taken to technology really well and so they will probably want to take their laptop or tablet with them so that they can take down notes.
+The younger generation is very technologically minded and so they will probably want to take their laptop or tablet with them so that they can type up notes.

 That’s perfectly acceptable but if you do just remember to bring along any power cords or charging adapters.